jgiere/DocGraph/README.md

 The program uses Maven and JavaFx and requires a Apache Solr Cloud configuration to index and query data.

+# What is DocGraph
+DocGraph aims to offer a tool, which can be used to analyze text documents, to detect similarities between documents and to present the results.

+To this end, documents will be divided into terms and their similarity will be calculated, based on their TF-IDF values.
+Because different document types will be analyzed, the indexing software "Apache Solr" will be used.
+This software is based on "Apache Lucene" and uses "Apache Tika" additionally.
+Apache Tika can parse different document types (TXT-, PDF- & Word-files) and forward them to Solr.
+On these grounds, "Apache Solr" is perfectly suited for this project.
+The calculated similarities will be presented in a graph.
+Furthermore the user can enter search keys and similar documents will be shown to him.

 # Installation
 The project rests on two programs.
 Apache Solr must be preinstalled and the custom tool (written in